 Feel free to use the yellow bin in the Reuse Room to donate reusable supplies.
-If you need assistance getting your donation to the Reuse Room, please email sustainability@pdx.edu and a member of our team will schedule a time to pick up your items.
+If you need assistance getting your donation to the Reuse Room, please email sustainability@pdx.edu to schedule a time to pick up your items.
 The Reuse Room does not redistribute food or clothing.